 Check Your PrintHead

-- If switching ink cartridges doesn’t work, the next thing to check is your printhead.
+1. If switching ink cartridges doesn’t work, the next thing to check is your printhead.
 Make sure your printheads aren’t clogged.
 Most printers have an automatic printhead cleaning feature but if you’re able to remove the printhead from your printer, you can clean it manually.
 Here’s an article that talks about how to manually clean the printhead of an Epson printer (it pays to have a look even if your printer is a different brand).

-- If running the automatic printhead cleaning feature once doesn’t work, run it again a second or third time.
+2. If running the automatic printhead cleaning feature once doesn’t work, run it again a second or third time.
 There’s a limit to how many times you can run the automatic cleaning feature.
 Not to mention, running the automatic printhead cleaning function uses up a lot of ink!

-- At this point, if that still doesn’t work and you’re sure it’s not the cartridge nor the printhead, then go ahead and reconfigure your printer.
+At this point, if that still doesn’t work and you’re sure it’s not the cartridge nor the printhead, then go ahead and reconfigure your printer.
 If your printer stopped working after you updated your PC or Mac’s operating system, try uninstalling and reinstalling your printer driver.
 You can find a downloadable version on your printer manufacturer’s website.
 And even if you didn’t update your OS, go ahead and reinstall your driver anyway.